-Follow the step-by-step instructions in this section to install and configure the JSS on Ubuntu 10.04 LTS or 12.04 LTS.
+Follow the step-by-step instructions in this section to install and configure the JSS on Ubuntu LTS Server.

 Step 1: Create a /tmp/JSSSetup Directory

 First, create a /tmp/JSSSetup directory in which to store downloads, tools, and scripts for the JSS.